Suit: Brown failed to protect women from sexual misconduct - NewsBreak

 Evans said the women want a court order compelling the university to comply with federal Title IX requirements, as well as any damages allowable under law.

-The lawsuit follows protests this spring led by a student group critical of the university’s handling of sexual assault claims, said Elizabeth Bailey, another lawyer representing the women.
-But the problems at the university stretch back to the 1980s, when survivors began a campaign of writing the names of their perpetrators on the library bathroom walls, she said.
+The lawsuit follows protests this spring led by a student group critical of the university's handling of sexual assault claims, said Elizabeth Bailey, another lawyer representing the women.
+But the problems at the university stretch back to 1985, she said, when survivors began a campaign of writing the names of their perpetrators on the library bathroom walls, she said.

 Other prominent colleges have recently settled lawsuits dealing with widespread sexual assault on campus.